Will-writing and legacy gifts - your questions answered

 Many people worry about the cost of writing a will but it’s a good investment in your family’s future.
 A simple will can cost as little as £70 and a mirror will (for couples) can be written for around £120.

-We wouldn’t advise you to try writing your own will.
-A professional can help you consider all eventualities and allow for different scenarios.
+We wouldn’t advise you write your will on your own.
+A professional can help you consider all eventualities.
 It’s all too easy to overlook something or make a mistake that could invalidate your will or cause delays and upsets when the time comes to administer the estate.

-CAFOD offer a free will service so supporters can make or update their will without cost.
+CAFOD supporters can make or update their will for free.
 Contact us to find out more about using the service.

 When including a legacy to charity it’s important to specify the charity’s registered name, address and charity number.